1992 Cannes Film Festival

-The 45th Cannes Film Festival was held from 7 to 18 May 1992.
-The Palme d'Or went to the Den goda viljan by Bille August.
+The 45th Cannes Film Festival took place from 7 to 18 May 1992.
+French actor Gérard Depardieu served as jury president for the main competition.

+Swedish filmmaker Bille August won the Palme d'Or, the festival's top prize, for a second time with the drama-film The Best Intentions.

-The festival opened with Basic Instinct, directed by Paul Verhoeven and closed with Far and Away, directed by Ron Howard.
+The festival opened with Basic Instinct by Paul Verhoeven, and closed with Far and Away by Ron Howard.